-Upon arrival you will be greeted by staff from COMO Uma Paro before embarking on the 10-minute transfer to the property.
+Upon arrival you will be greeted by staff from COMO Uma Paro before embarking on the 10-minute transfer to their luxurious property.

-After checking in and spending some time settling into your new surroundings, we will take you on your first foray into the Himalayan kingdom, with sightseeing in Paro town and a temple visit.
+After checking in and spending some time settling into your new surroundings, explore the Himalayan kingdom with sightseeing in Paro and a temple visit.
 This afternoon trip allows you to acclimatize to the rarefied air at this altitude as well as the chance to get to know your guide.

 The capital Thimphu, sprawled across the wooded western hillside of the Wang Chhu River, is Bhutan’s centre of government, religion and commerce.

 During the journey from COMO Uma Paro to COMO Uma Punakha, you can stop off in the nation’s largest city, with an immersive tour taking in some of the major attractions, including the Buddha Dordenma statue, the National Memorial Chorten, a view of Trashi Chhoe Dzong and the Folk Heritage Museum (exact tour itinerary varies).
 After leaving Thimphu the drive to Punakha is spectacular, winding snake-like up the 3,000m-high mountain pass of Dochu La, offering views to 108 chortens (Buddhist shrines), forests of cluttering prayer flags and, on a clear day, sweeping views of the Himalayan range.